The price of Greenland

 Isn’t it setting a bad precedent to allow a bigger country to buy its neighbor?

 No. If you’re worried about violent territorial expansion, well, Mr. Putin broke that precedent in 2014, when he annexed Crimea.
-Before than, expansionist countries set up quasi-states, the way Armenia created the Republic of Artsakh (until Azerbaijan conquered it in 2023) or the way Russians recognized the “independence” of enclaves in Transnistria, Abkhazia, and South Ossetia rather than simply annexing the territories from Moldava and Georgia.
-But that genie is already out of the bottle.
+Between 1945 and 2014, most expansionist countries set up quasi-states, the way Armenia created the Republic of Artsakh (until Azerbaijan conquered it in 2023) or the Russians set up “independent” enclaves in Transnistria, Abkhazia, and South Ossetia.
+But that genie left the bottle in 2014, and really took flight in 2022.

-If you accept their argument—go read the paper!—then the implication is that a Greenland purchase would be setting a positive precedent for the world.
+If you accept their argument — go read the paper! — then the implication is that a Greenland purchase would set a positive precedent for the world.

 Of course, if the Trump administration chooses to apply coercion beyond tariff threats, then none of this applies.